Church takes stand in support of law enforcement during appreciation event - Salisbury Post

 “I want everybody to know and it be on the record: the tragedy that happened with innocent people that lost their lives due to careless and reckless law enforcement, I absolutely stand against that,” Jones said, adding those officers need to answer for what they have done.

 Jones said all lives matter at the church and in the community.
-Everyone is created in the image and likeness of God.
 Jones said he does not want to have to distinguish between colors and races when referring to individuals.

 Jones, a former police officer himself, spoke to his own experience and the psychological toll of feeling a lack of support can place on law enforcement.